JNPLZ/JNPLZ/README.md

 ['Capitle' - geo guessing game](https://thmbln.github.io/capitle/)

-With a similar game mode as the wonderful 'Wordle' or 'Globle', I made my own geo guessing game '[Capitle](https://thmbln.github.io/capitle/)', in which you can challenge your geography knowledge.
-It's written in Typescript with React.
+With a similar game mode as the wonderful 'Wordle' or 'Globle', I made a geo guessing game '[Capitle](https://thmbln.github.io/capitle/)', in which you can challenge your geography knowledge.
+It's written in Typescript with React and deployed as a Github Page.
 [Repository](https://github.com/THMBLN/capitle)

 ## 🗣 Speaker